sagepaden/OrderTracker/README.md

 ## Description

-_This application uses MVC structure, RESTFul routing convention, and HTTP methods to track user inputted information in the form of a bakery web app_
+_This application uses MVC structure, RESTFul routing convention, and HTTP methods to track user inputted information in the form of a bakery web app meant to make the owners needed data more organized and streamlined_

 ## Setup/Installation Requirements